moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Trends

-The future for CAS is bright and made inevitable through the acceleration of technology standards.
-One can describe three of those technology factors as:
+For many decades we have been removing points of friction that bottleneck our cognitive capabilities.
+A Google search that does not fall below our 250 millisecond limit of perceivable time differences will always feel too slow while waiting to absorb the information we searched for.

+The introduction of the typewriter and computer removed the major bottleneck of handwriting for externalizing our thoughts.
+In his book [Smarter Than You Think](https://www.amazon.com/Smarter-Than-You-Think-Technology/dp/1594204454), Clive Thompson cites the research of the Stanford University literary scholar Andrea Lunsford, that examined freshman entry essays from 1917 until the present.
+Lunsford found that while grammatical error rates have stayed the same, the length and complexity of the essays have dramatically increased.
+"It's not that the kids of 1917 were stupider," says Thompson.1 "It's just that their tools were getting in the way of their thought."

+One can only surmise what the next hundred years will do to internalize and externalize information using software tools.
+Three major technology standards influence the future of these tools and their accelerated development:

-- superior sensing and capturing systems
-  - e.g., the possibility of continuous collection of memory cues through life-logging
+- superior sensing and capturing systems (e.g., the possibility of continuous collection of memory cues through life-logging)
 - advances in audio and image processing enabling widespread mining of stored cues for proactive presentation
 - pervasiveness of displays for displaying memory cues